karol-bekieszczuk/errander/docs/README.md

 ```

 ### Development
-In development environment
+The development environment uses MySQL as database and needs some SMTP server to validate emails.
 To run with development settings fill GOOGLE_API_KEY in errander/settings/dev.py.

-Run python smtp server (this step is optional, but allows mail validation)
+Run python SMTP server (this step is optional, but allows mail validation)

 ```sh
 python -m smtpd -n -c DebuggingServer localhost:1025